RobolinkInc/doc-v2/docs/zumi/blockly/Senior/01-Driving/06-funnel-align.md

 ##### Description

-Zumi will try to align to the funnel piece on the competition field (Click [here](https://learn.robolink.com/wp-content/uploads/2021/06/current_funnel.pdf) for a PDF version).
+Uses the bottom IR sensors so that Zumi can align to the funnel piece on the competition field for the duration of the timeout (Click [here](https://learn.robolink.com/wp-content/uploads/2021/06/current_funnel.pdf) for a PDF version of the funnel piece).

 ##### Parameters

-**speed**: Positive integer value for speed between 0 and 80 <br /> **duration**: Number of seconds Zumi will try to align to the funnel piece <br /> **angle_adj**: The number of degrees Zumi will turn if one IR sensor detects white.
+**speed**: Positive integer value for speed between 0 and 80 <br /> **duration**: Float timeout value in seconds<br /> **angle_adj**: Integer number of degrees Zumi will turn if one IR sensor detects white.

 ##### Returns